Yarrow Mamout

-Yarrow Mamout (c.
-1736 – January 19, 1823) was a formerly enslaved African entrepreneur and property owner in Georgetown, Washington, D.C.
-An educated Fulani Muslim, he gained his freedom in 1796 after 44 years as a slave.
+Yarrow Mamout, natively known as Mamadou Yarrow (c.
+1736 – January 19, 1823), was a Guinean freedman, entrepreneur, and property owner in Georgetown, Washington, D.C.
+An educated Fulani Muslim, he gained his freedom in 1796 after 44 years held in bondage.
 James Alexander Simpson and Charles Willson Peale painted his portrait, Peale's being held in the Philadelphia Museum of Art.

 Early life

-Yarrow was born in West Africa circa 1736.
-His African name was probably Mamadou Yarrow (the name Yarrow Mamout was popularized through the diary of his portraitist, Charles Willson Peale).
-He was enslaved and taken to Annapolis, Maryland, from Guinea in 1752 on the slave ship Elijah.
+Yarrow was born in Guinea, West Africa circa 1736.
+His birth name was probably Mamadou Yarrow (the name Yarrow Mamout was popularized through the diary of his portraitist, Charles Willson Peale).
+During the Atlantic slave trade, he was captured and enslaved, and taken to Annapolis, Maryland, from Guinea in 1752 on the slave ship Elijah.
 A member of the Fulani people, he spoke the Fula language and could read and write Arabic and rudimentary English.
 Historians believe that he came from a wealthy and educated Muslim family.

 Slavery

 Upon his arrival in Maryland, Yarrow was sold to Samuel Beall, who owned a plantation in Takoma Park.
-He became Beall's manservant and later served his son, Brooke.
+He became Beall's house slave and later served his son, Brooke.
 By 1790, Yarrow had moved with Beall to Georgetown and begun hiring himself out for wages.
-According to contemporaneous sources, Beall required him to turn over wages he earned during the day but allowed him to keep wages he received for nocturnal work.
-He became a jack of all trades, working as a brick maker, charcoal burner, basket weaver, cart driver, and stevedore, working long hours to earn enough money to buy his own freedom.
+According to contemporary sources, Beall required him to turn over wages he earned during the day but allowed him to keep wages he received for nocturnal work.
+He became a jack of all trades, working as a brickmaker, charcoal burner, basket weaver, cart driver, and stevedore, working long hours to earn enough money to buy his freedom.

-After 44 years of slavery, Yarrow gained freedom at the age of 60 when Brooke Beall died in 1796, manumitted by owners who believed him too old to work anymore.
+After 44 years in slavery, Yarrow was freed at the age of 60 when Brooke Beall died in 1796, manumitted by his enslavers who believed he was too old to work anymore.
 He immediately spent £20 to buy and free his seven-year-old son, Aquilla, who had been born into slavery on a neighboring farm.
 Little is known of the boy's mother.